-Animals need fed, watered, cared for and walked.
-The goats and donkey can be taken to forage in the many beautiful valleys around.
+Animals need fed, watered, cared for and sometimes walked.

 We enjoy the artwork that volunteers leave in our space, usually on the walls of the house, so if you have any artistic ideas we are happy for you to explore them here!

 We sometimes have yoga sessions in the evening, so if you have experience in leading classes you can guide us into bodily bliss!